luikyv/go-open-insurance/README.md

 `make keys` \
 Generates certificates, private keys, and JWKS files for both the server and clients.

+`make cs-config` \
+Create a Conformance Suite configuration file using the client keys created by `make keys`.

 `make models` \
 Generates API models from the Open Insurance OpenAPI specification.